 Specifically, in a letter to the City dated July 16, 2020 ("the CGS Letter"), CGS claims that a recent USGS Study2 presents "new" evidence that demonstrates the presence of an active fault strand on the Property.
-This highly inflammatory claim misconstrues the USGS Study, ignores basic scientific standards, and sadly represents yet another example of a concerted, years-long effort from somewhere within CGS to push a preordained conclusion at the risk of the agency's reputation and basic scientific principles.
+This highly inflammatory claim misconstrues the USGS Study, ignores basic scientific standards, and sadly represents yet another example of a concerted, years-long effort by at least one CGS employee to push a preordained conclusion at the risk of the agency's reputation and basic scientific principles.

-This letter evidences how the CGS Letter intentionally omitted critical data to influence unfounded conclusions of fault activity and propagated biased interpretations based on impaired and selective interpretations out of context without regard for facts.
+This letter evidences how the authors of the CGS Letter intentionally omitted critical data to influence unfounded conclusions of fault activity and propagated biased interpretations based on impaired and selective interpretations out of context without regard for facts.